Best Energy-Efficient Heating Systems

 Residential geothermal heat systems have been used since the 1940s, so they are certainly not a new idea.
 However, the systems are getting less expensive, more reliable and more technologically advanced.

 The best GHPs run water, rather than air, through the system, and can even supply hot water for the house.
-The newest models have two-speed compressors and variable fans for additional comfort and energy savings.
+The newer models have two-speed compressors and variable fans for additional comfort and energy savings.

-The Department of Energy estimates a GHP for the average-size home would cost about $7,500, but suggests that the initial cost can be repaid in under 10 years by reducing or eliminating heating, cooling and hot water bills.
+The Department of Energy estimates a GHP for the average-size home would cost about $7,500, but suggests that the initial cost can be recovered in under 10 years by reducing or eliminating heating, cooling and hot water bills.